sharkLoc/fqkit/README.md

-  fq2sam   converts a fastq file to an unaligned SAM file fqscore  converts the fastq file quality scores flatten  flatten fastq sequences barcode  split barcode for PE reads check    check the validity of a fastq record remove   remove reads by read name
+  fq2sam   converts a fastq file to an unaligned SAM file fqscore  converts the fastq file quality scores flatten  flatten fastq sequences join     join paired end reads that are overlapping into a single longer read barcode  split barcode for PE reads check    check the validity of a fastq record remove   remove reads by read name